About NU Hospitals Infection Control Committee/h3>

 - Surgical Site Infection (SSI) = 1-3 %

-Misuse or non-compliance of antibiotic will be monitored by HICC team.
+Misuse or non-compliance of antibiotics will be monitored by the HICC team.

-Patients are advised to inform and consult us at least over telephone even if they are prescribed antibiotic by outside medical practitioner for infection elsewhere.
-They are advised to follow hand hygiene practices at home especially if they have infection with resistant organisms and have tubes and catheters in situ at discharge
+Patients are advised to inform and consult us at least over the telephone even if they are prescribed antibiotics by an outside medical practitioner for an infection elsewhere.
+They are advised to follow hand hygiene practices at home especially if they have an infection with resistant organisms and have tubes and catheters in situ at discharge

-NU Hospital decision to isolate a patient in a particular location will not be taken lightly and should always be made after assessing the risk to the individual, other residents and staff.
+NU Hospitals’ decision to isolate a patient in a particular location will not be taken lightly and should always be made after assessing the risk to the individual, other residents and staff.

-Our Prevalence of resistant bacteria data in year as follows,
+Our Prevalence of resistant bacteria data in a year as follows,

 |Oxacillin resistant Staphylococcus aureus (ORSA)||1-2|